Myriopteris aemula: Taxonomy

 Myriopteris aemula was first described by William Ralph Maxon in 1908, as Cheilanthes aemula, based on material collected by Edward Palmer in 1907 from Ciudad Victoria.
 The type specimen is Palmer 187 at the United States National Herbarium.
 He distinguished it from Cheilanthes microphylla, found growing with it, by its greater degree of cutting and the triangular shape of the leaf blade.
 The specific epithet aemula means "rivalling" or "emulating", and is believed to refer to its "emulation" of the C. microphylla found growing with it.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes, including that used by Maxon, is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. aemula, which thus became Myriopteris aemula.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. aemula, as part of a program to consolidate the cheilanthoid ferns into that genus.

 Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
 This species is referred to as rival lip fern, a translation of the specific epithet aemula, or Texas lip fern.

 Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
 M. allosuroides belongs to what Grusz et al. informally named the alabamensis clade, and is sister to a group consisting of M. microphylla, M. moritziana, M. scabra, and M. fimbriata.

 Distribution and habitat

 Myriopteris aemula is found in scattered locations in southern Texas, including the Trans-Pecos.
 Its range extends throughout the length of Mexico, particularly in the eastern and central states, as far south as Chiapas.

 The species grows on limestone bedrock, on rocky slopes and ledges, and in cracks and openings in the rock.
 It occurs at an altitude from 100 to 1800 m.

 Ecology and conservation

-While globally secure (G4), M. aemula is considered by NatureServe to be vulnerable (S3) in Texas.
+While globally apparently secure (G4), M. aemula is considered by NatureServe to be vulnerable (S3) in Texas.